IT'S BEEN ALMOST a decade since security information management (SIM) systems were introduced. During that time,

 A CONFUSING BEGINNING

 Early on, the SIM space suffered from a number of identity crises.
 To start with, there wasn't even consensus about what to call the products, and vendors used a variety of acronyms.
 Part of the problem stemmed from the fact that vendors and their customers approach functionality in different ways.
 For some, the great promise of SIM was bi-directional management of heterogeneous security devices (also known as MoM--the manager of managers).
-Others saw the consoles
+Others saw the consoles as a hyper-intelligent processor of complex correlation rules and predictive attack analysis.
+And some enterprises found simple, but effective, centralized log aggregation to be the core business justification for installation.

 In early deployments, SIMs were installed in large enterprises and used primarily as log aggregation tools.
 Although some enterprises spent a significant amount of time and resources crafting custom correlation rules, most gained the greatest value from the ability to collect critical log information from multiple sites and sources in a single, searchable repository using pre-set rules and templates for alerts management.
 But the landscape changed and the products matured.
 SIMs became more user friendly and compliance aware.
 New offerings emerged that were scaled for small and midmarket companies.
 And most SIM users realized that, although deeply complex correlation rules were not always cost-effective, there were many efficiencies to be gleaned from the powerful log aggregation and reporting that enterprise-ready SIM solutions offered.